 Edgewater Bridge Replacement

-The project team will reach out to project neighbors, stakeholders and other interested parties again this spring or summer when the project design reaches 60 percent design.
+The project team will reach out to project neighbors, stakeholders and other interested parties again in late summer.
 The project remains on schedule to begin construction in early 2022.

 Subscribe to the ’Edgewater Bridge Project Updates’ news flash category to learn about future project updates.

 The Edgewater Bridge carries W Mukilteo Blvd. across Edgewater Creek at the western limits of Everett.
 The road is an important arterial for the Boulevard Bluffs neighborhood, and the bridge is used daily by nearby residents, transit, ferry traffic, school buses and emergency responders.

 Map this project on the interactive project overview story map.

 The project team held a webinar on August 25, 2020, to give an overview of the project and take questions.
 You can view maps of the general detour route and school detour route when the bridge will be closed during construction.